Do I Really Need to Call the Police or File a Claim After an Accident?

-Your insurance company will review all of the paperwork and testimonies from both parties before determining which driver was at fault.
+Your insurance company will review all of the paperwork, police reports, and testimonies from both parties before determining which driver was at fault.
 Fault can be solely on one driver or can be split between drivers.
-Depending on your policy, you may be reimbursed for your deductible if you were deemed not at fault.
+Depending on your auto insurance policy, you may be reimbursed for your deductible if you were deemed not at fault.
 If you were found at fault, you will likely have to pay your deductible, and possibly more if court costs and other legal fees or traffic tickets are involved.

-Once you’ve filed a claim, you will have a team of people from your insurance company assigned to your case to determine fault, work with the other person’s insurance company, help you find a good body shop, acquire payment, and ensure your car is repaired properly.
+Once you’ve filed your insurance claims, you will have a team of people from your auto insurance companies assigned to your case to determine fault, work with the other person’s insurance company, help you find a good body shop, acquire payment, and ensure your car is repaired properly.
 They will also monitor and investigate claims filed against you in the accident and work with the other driver’s insurance company to negotiate a deal that has your best interests in mind.